c-nancy/vscode-tetris/README.md

+## README

-TypeScript repo to play with vscode extensions.
+This is a TypeScript repo to play with vscode extensions.
-It provides a simple tetris game extension with WebviewViewProvider in vscode
+It provides a simple tetris game extension with WebviewViewProvider in vscode.